 Role in EOSC-Life

-CIRMMP will collaborate with the Magnetic Resonance Center (CERM) constitute an infrastructure for Life Sciences, which provides a unique environment for research in Structural Biology.
+CIRMMP, in collaboration with the Magnetic Resonance Center (CERM), constitute an infrastructure for Life Sciences, which provides a unique environment for research in Structural Biology.

 CERM/CIRMMP infrastructure is specialised in structural biology, molecular biology, protein/complex structure determination, functional characterisation, drug discovery, structure-based vaccine design, bioinformatics, NMR methodology, relaxometry and metabolomics.